bserem/bserem.github.io/README.md

 * Do you host your websites yourselves?

 * Do you use a shared server?
-* * Do you host more than 10 sites?
+Do you host more than 10 sites?
 20?
 30?
-* * Are you happy with it?
+Are you happy with it?

 * Do you maintain your own server?
-* * Can you sleep at night?
+Can you sleep at night?

+* Do you host any huge sites?
+100k visits per day
+DBs bigger than 10g

 ---

+### Achievements

+* Organisers of this camp successfully serve more than 100k visitors per day with a 4gb RAM VM using BOA
+* I personally host more than 20 Drupal sites with a 2gb RAM VM.
+With minimum effort.
+* With proper planning you could go up to a hundred!
+eg: Small sites, with shared codebase, different content and theming.

+---

 ### Happy Moments...

 *Me:*
-I would like JSmin to be available on the server.
-It can be installed with `pecl install jsmin`
+> I would like JSmin to be available on the server.
+It can be installed with
+`pecl install jsmin`

 *Host:*
-JSMin has to be compiled for each version of PHP.
+> JSMin has to be compiled for each version of PHP.
 This is possible, but we have to charge this with 60 Euros for 30 minutes of work.

-> I also asked for tmux and global drush...

 Note:
 * This happened on a shared server that costs 200e/month
+* I also asked for tmux and global drush...
 * I can host 30 sites for 3 months with 60 euros
 * We live in 2016, I consider a JS compressor a must have!